-- The Racial Geography of Mass Incarceration (Report analyzing the degree to which incarcerated people differ by race and ethnicity from the county they are incarcerated in.)
-See also Too Big to Ignore (report analyzing how the U.S. Census practice of tabulating incarcerated people as residents of the prison county distorts statistics for county populations)
+- The Racial Geography of Mass Incarceration (Report analyzing the degree to which, in the 2010 Census, incarcerated people differ by race and ethnicity from the county they are incarcerated in.)
+See also Too Big to Ignore (report analyzing how the U.S. Census practice of tabulating incarcerated people as residents of the prison county in 2000 distorted statistics for county populations)

 - Democracy Toolkit (training on using our research tools and how to analyze the impact of prison gerrymandering on local governments)

 Find data on your state, county or municipality

 - Check out our 50 state report (a state-by-state compilation of local and state prison gerrymandering issues)